mihajm/mmstack/packages/primitives/README.md

 ### sensor

+### sensor

-The sensor() facade provides a unified way to create various reactive sensor signals that track browser events, states, and user preferences.
-You specify the type of sensor you want, and it returns the corresponding signal, often with specific properties or methods.
+The `sensor()` facade provides a unified way to create various reactive sensor signals that track browser events, states, and user preferences.
+You specify the type of sensor you want (e.g., `'mousePosition'`, `'networkStatus'`, `'windowSize'`, `'dark-mode'`), and it returns the corresponding signal, often with specific properties or methods.
 These primitives are generally SSR-safe and handle their own event listener cleanup.

-You can either use the sensor('sensorType', options) facade or import the specific sensor functions directly.
+You can either use the `sensor('sensorType', options)` facade or import the specific sensor functions directly if you prefer.

+**Facade Usage Example:**

 ```typescript
 import { sensor } from '@mmstack/primitives';